gawashburn/Opener/README.md

         }
     }
 ```
-In the event that you do not supply a configuration, it defaults to
+In the event that you do not supply a configuration, it defaults to using
-`core.open` for directories and `core.open.with` for everything else.
+`core.open` for directories and applications and `core.open.with` for
+everything else.

 If you wish to specify an action for a file with no extension, you can
 use the empty string "".